ibm-cloud-docs/watson-assistant/human-agent.md

 1. Add a step or edit an existing step to transfer the conversation to a live agent.

     Transferring the conversation to a live agent ends the action.
-If there are situations where you want the conversation to continue within the assistant rather than being transferred, use step conditions as needed.
+To continue the conversation within the assistant instead of transferring, use step conditions as needed.

+The action completes once the transfer occurs, regardless of whether the customer is successfully engaged with a live agent after the transfer.{: note}

 1. In the **And then** field at the end of the step, select **Connect to agent**.